 A proper bag to place all of your items in is a must.
 Pack a comfortable outfit for your child to change into after his or her lesson.
 At many Y’s plastic bags are available for your wet swimsuit and towel.
 Use of them will help keep your bag dry.

 Want to take swimming lessons at the Y, but aren’t sure which stage to enroll in?
-View our lesson selector guide or contact your local YMCA for a free assessment.
-YMCA membership is not required.
+View our swimming lesson selector guide or contact your local YMCA for a free assessment.